-The Vice President for Enrollment Management may admit an applicant to freshman status who submits an official high school transcript and ACT or SAT scores who successfully meets the following criteria

-(students exempt from submitting ACT or SAT scores and/or submits a GED score, see below for admissions standard):
+The Vice President for Enrollment Management may admit an applicant to freshman status who submits an official high school transcript and ACT or SAT scores who successfully meets the following criteria (students who submit GED score, see below for admissions standard):

-- 1. Score a minimum of 55.0 points using the following formula: High School Grade Point Average (4.0 scale) multiplied by ten plus ACT Composite Score (SAT Total score computed to composite ACT) multiplied by 1.667; and - 2.
-Completion of a college preparatory curriculum (See above). - 3.
+- 1. Have an unweighted accumulated High School Grade Point Average of 2.75 or greater on a 4.0 scale; or - 2.
+Score a minimum of 55.0 points using the following formula: High School Grade Point Average (4.0 scale) multiplied by ten plus ACT Composite Score (SAT Total score computed to composite ACT) multiplied by 1.667; and - 3.
+Completion of a college preparatory curriculum (See above). - 4.
 Dual Credit Transcripts for Transfer Credits (if applicable): an official college/university transcript for any dual-credit courses (high school courses for which the student has also received college credit from an accredited college or university).
 The high school transcript does not count as the official record of college credit awarded.